pingcap/tidb/docs/design/2021-09-22-stale-read.md

 COMMIT;
 ```

-5. Use Stale Read with given max tolerant staleness in single statement:
+5. Use Stale Read with given max tolerant staleness in a single statement:

 ```sql
 // query data with at most 20 seconds staleness